the riverwalk in san antonio, texas, lined with al fresco umbrella tables along the left bank.

 The kids will love the interactive exhibits that really bring the past to life, and parents will love the educational gain here.
 The architecture is stunning and mission-style.
 So, I’d strongly encourage you to bring your camera or smartphone for some family photo ops.

-Play at Yanaguana Garden
+Relax or Play at Yanaguana Garden

 You can also come here to chill.

-Explore Historic Market Square
+Shop and Snack at Historic Market Square

 We all love hunting for the perfect souvenir wherever we go, and San Antonio downtown has plenty of local artisans and boutiques.
 The Historic Market Square is where you want to go.
 Browse handmade goods from local vendors.
 Indulge in free entertainment.
 This is definitely a happening place.
 In fact, I’d say it’s one of the most colorful and lively things to do in San Antonio Downtown.
 Oh, and the kids will love the festive atmosphere.